-Over the years, and while helping people out on their websites, I've seen a lot of people running various security plug-ins on Wordpress.
-And unfortunately...
+Over the years, and while helping people out on their websites, I’ve seen a lot of people running various Wordpress security plugins.
+And unfortunately…

 … I have often seen them cause way more problems than they solve.

-So, this begs the question: Do we need to run security plugins on our Wordpress site?
+So, this begs the question: Do we need to run Wordpress security plugins at all?

 Honestly, I’ve usually stayed clear of offering advice on this matter.
 I don’t want people to blindly follow my advice only to get hacked and then turn around and blame me. 🙂

 - This is my opinion (although pretty well informed one)

 - Every site environment is different, so you need to know your situation and what you need.

 You aren’t very technically inclined.
 And you’ve read stuff out there about security vulnerabilities and sites getting hacked.

 So, you read blog posts about security plug-ins.
 Or you blindly install something your web host recommends.
 You activate it and you think you’re good to go.